 - even Indonesia has LAPAN (Lembaga Penerbangan dan Antariksa Nasional,/ National Institute of Aeronautics and Space)

-Last week, I get the opportunity to visit ESAC for training.
-Apparently you need to bring passport or national ID card for your first visit fir security purpose.
+Last week, I got the opportunity to visit ESAC for training.
+Apparently, you need to bring a passport or national ID card for your first visit for security purpose.

 They have a few models of space cameras/ orbiter/ satellites.
 ESA ones, of course.

 When you are there, you can see satellite dishes in the background.
-They are parts of Villafranca Ground Station, where the data from space’re transmitted.
+They are parts of Villafranca Ground Station, where the data from space transmitted.

-As it’s a working lab, it’s not actually a place you can visit exactly, but I guess you can try contacting them!
-It’s actually pretty secluded place wise, but you can actually get a bus (and walking for 23 minutes after.
+As it’s a working lab, it’s not a place you can visit exactly, but I guess you can try contacting them!
+It’s pretty secluded place-wise, but you can get a bus (and walking for 23 minutes after.
 Bus 627 to CTRA.M503-URB.VILLAFRANCA del Castillo, 28692, Madrid, Spain).
-If you have a car you can follow the instruction on their website.
+If you have a car, you can follow the instruction on their website.